RamiWafik/Kaggle-Projects/Housing Prices Prediction/README.md

   <h1>Housing Prices Prediction</h1>
   <p>
     Welcome to the Housing Prices Prediction repository!
 This project focuses on predicting housing prices using machine learning techniques.
-It is based on the well-known Kaggle competition "[Competition Name]".
+It is based on the well-known Kaggle competition "Housing Prices Competition for Kaggle Learn Users".
   </p>

   <h2>Project Overview</h2>
   <p>
-    In this project, we aim to build a model that accurately predicts the prices of residential houses using a given set of features such as the number of bedrooms, square footage, location, etc. The dataset used for this project is the [provide details about the dataset used].
+    In this project, we aim to build a model that accurately predicts the prices of residential houses using a given set of features such as the number of bedrooms, square footage, location, etc. The dataset used for this project is included in this repository.
+Included also a data description file where you can find the description for each feature.
   </p>

   <h2>Features</h2>